 L'API Scripting de Minecraft, qui permet la création d'add-on, passe en bêta publique

-Et n'est disponible que pour les bêta testeurs sur Windows 10
+et n'est disponible que pour les bêta testeurs sur Windows 10

 L'arrivée du Scripting API s'est accompagnée d'une expérience de modding sur Minecraft.
 Pour rappel, le modding, dans le monde des jeux vidéo, consiste à ajouter, modifier ou purger du contenu sur un jeu vidéo, en particulier sur un ordinateur.
 Les mods peuvent être des quêtes, des objets, des maisons pour le joueur, des villes, des magasins, des factions ou des modifications techniques (scripts, textures, mailles).
 Il existe également des mods de conversion totale, qui sont des mods à un degré bien plus important.